contosowiki/contosowiki.github.io/docs/windows/adds.md

 ### FSMO Role Holders

-Schema master / Forest level"： To make change Schema in forest (such as implement Exchange, Lync, SCCM)
+Schema master / Forest level： To make change Schema in forest (such as implement Exchange, Lync, SCCM)

 Domain naming master / Forest level: To add/remove domain in forest